umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/Streamlining-Local-Development/index.md

 When working with Umbraco Cloud, this step is configured automatically for you when you clone and run your project the first time.
 If working with Umbraco Deploy On-Premise, you can set it up yourself.

-The process works by making use of the marker file Umbraco Deploy uses to trigger an update of the Umbraco schema from the `.uda` files retrieved from source control.
-If a file by the name of `deploy-on-start` is found in the `/umbraco/Deploy` folder, an update will be run automatically when the site starts up.
-As such, if we ensure that file is created everytime the source code is pulled from the remote repository, we can automate the update.
+The process works by using the marker file Umbraco Deploy uses to trigger an update of the Umbraco schema from the `.uda` files from source control.

+If a file named `deploy-on-start` is found in the `/umbraco/Deploy` folder, an update will run automatically when the site starts up.

+Therefore, if we ensure that the file is created everytime the source code is pulled from the remote repository, we can automate the update.

 To do this, carry out the following steps: